 What to Wear to Chiropractor Appointments

 If you're wondering what to wear to chiropractor appointments, there are a few general rules that make it easy to decide.
 It's important to wear clothes that are comfortable.
 Wearing loose clothing or stretchy clothes is a good way to go.
-If you are receiving chiropractic adjustments you will need to wear clothes in which your body can easily twist.
+If you are receiving spinal subluxation treatments you will need to wear clothes in which your body can easily twist.
 Similarly, if you are receiving instrument-assisted treatments, such as E-STIM, your chiropractor will need to reach those areas of your body.

 What to Wear